WHAT ARE PHYSICAL THERAPISTS?

-Please bring photo identification, your insurance card or claim number, a copy of the written referral from your doctor, and a list of any medications you are currently taking.
+Please bring photo identification, your insurance card or claim number, a copy of the written referral from your doctor (if applicable), and a list of any medications you are currently taking.
 Please arrive 15 minutes early to your first appointment in order to fill out the necessary paperwork, if you have not already done so at home by printing them off our website.
 Also, if you are currently wearing a brace, please wear or bring it to your first appointment.
-Other than those small details, bring a smile, a good attitude, and a willingness to get better!
+Other than those small details, bring a good attitude and a willingness to get better!

 WHAT SHOULD I WEAR TO MY PHYSICAL THERAPY APPOINTMENT?

 Appropriate exercise clothing is highly recommended.
-Please refrain from wearing skirts/dresses, restricting clothing and heels or sandals.
+Please refrain from wearing skirts/dresses, restrictive clothing and heels or sandals.
 If you have a shoulder injury, consider wearing a loose sleeve top so the therapist can access the injury site.
 Likewise, if you have a lower extremity injury, consider wearing shorts or loose sweats so the therapist can access the injury site.
 If you are currently wearing a brace, please wear or bring it to your appointment.

 HOW MANY PHYSICAL THERAPY APPOINTMENTS WILL I HAVE?

 After the initial evaluation, the physical therapist will contact the referring physician to discuss a treatment plan.
-The therapist will suggest a treatment duration and frequency, while considering insurance plans, which the doctor will either sign off on or adjust.
+The therapist will suggest a treatment duration and frequency, while considering insurance plan coverage, which the doctor will either sign off on or adjust.
 Once an agreement has been made between the therapist and doctor, SportsCare will contact the patient to schedule the recommended appointments.
 Initially, patients attend physical therapy about two times every week.
 As the patient advances through treatment and shows steady improvements, office visits will likely be fewer and further between, typically once every week or other week.
 During this time, patients will continue self- treatment at home using a prescribed individual “home exercise program.”
 Once the treatment goals have been met, the physical therapist and doctor will agree to discharge the patient from therapy.